9 of the Top Beaches in Bermuda For Every Type of Traveler

 Just a 15-minute walk from the UNESCO–listed St. George’s, Tobacco Bay Beach proves that in Bermuda you really can have the best of both worlds.
 But it's not just this beach’s convenient location near a cultural hub that makes it worth visiting—unique limestone formations and a restaurant serving fresh seafood make this a must for history buffs and beachgoers alike.

-Get the inside scoop on St. George’s rich history on a historical tour that combines the parish with highlights such as the yacht-filled Royal Naval Dockyard and Gibbs Hill Lighthouse, which is perched on one of Bermuda’s highest hills.
+For an in-depth experence, get the inside scoop on St. George’s rich history on a historical tour that combines the parish with highlights such as the yacht-filled Royal Naval Dockyard and Gibbs Hill Lighthouse, perched on one of Bermuda’s highest hills.